-During 2012, the Company successfully executed and paid in full VDAs in five states totaling approximately \$23,000 and is current with the subsequent filing requirements.
-It has submitted VDAs with an additional twenty-seven states and awaits notification of acceptance.
+During 2013, the Company successfully executed and paid in full VDAs in fourteen states totaling approximately \$263,000 and is current with the subsequent filing requirements.
+VDAs have been submitted with an additional fifteen states and the Company is awaiting notification of acceptance.
 Two states offer no voluntarily disclosure program.
-The Company also confirmed that one customer had self assessed, further reducing our liability and expense associated with that liability by approximately \$151,000.